Voluntary Disclosure Agreement Program

 - The voluntary disclosure agreement terms proposed by the company.

-Company representatives can maintain confidentiality by not revealing the name of the company or any information that could readily identify the company until the agreement is finalized.
-If you'd like to submit material for review by our VDA program, please contact us.
+Confidentiality: You don't have to reveal the name of your company or any information that could readily identify it until the agreement is finalized.
+If you'd like to submit material for our VDA program to review, please contact us.

-If the business owes taxes in more than one state, it may consider applying for multi-state voluntary disclosure through the Multistate Tax Commission.
-More information about the MTC’s Voluntary Disclosure Program and the application for Multi-state Voluntary Disclosure is available at http://www.mtc.gov/Nexus.aspx?id=4967.
+If your business owes taxes in more than one state, you may consider applying for multi-state voluntary disclosure through the Multistate Tax Commission.
+More information about the MTC's Voluntary Disclosure Program and the application for Multi-state Voluntary Disclosure is available at http://www.mtc.gov/Nexus-Program/Multistate-Voluntary-Disclosure-Program